 The quality of your digital images depends heavily on the equipment and settings used.
 Most home scanners can produce good-quality images at 300 DPI (dots per inch), which is perfectly fine for sharing online or reprinting at the original size.
 However, if you want to archive your family history or enlarge a small, cherished photo, you’ll want a higher resolution.
 Professional services use commercial-grade equipment to scan at 600 DPI or higher, capturing much more detail.
 This makes a huge difference, especially with older, smaller prints.
 Professionals are also experienced in color correction and handling fragile photos, ensuring your digital copies look their best.

-When to Scan Yourself vs. Hire a Pro
+When to DIY vs. When to Go Pro

 So, how do you choose?